Assisted Living

 • Prescriptions

-Seniors in Utah may also qualify for Medicaid through the Aging Waiver program, a home and community based service waiver.
-Waivers allow Utah to extend many of the same services listed above to individuals who may not be eligible for Medicaid under federal guidelines.[04]
-The Aging Waiver is coordinated through local area agencies on aging in Utah.
-The waiver allows seniors who require a nursing facility level of care to receive supportive services where they live, which may include an assisted living facility.[05]
+Seniors in Utah may also qualify for the state Medicaid program’s Aging Waiver, a home and community-based services waiver.
+This program provides eligible seniors who require a nursing facility level of care to receive supportive services where they live, which includes assisted living communities.[03]

 Assisted living requirements and regulations in Utah